• Skip to primary navigation

 • If you truly do not know, say so respectfully and ask what triggered the ban so you can avoid repeating it.
 Again, keep it respectful.

 Appeals are not guaranteed.
-Reviews often take 1 to 2 days, potentially weeks, with no response.
-Cancel subscriptions so you are not charged while banned.
+Reviews often take 1 to 2 days, or potentially weeks, with no response.
+Cancel any Grindr subscriptions so you are not charged while banned.

 If Grindr suspects you are under 18, the account is blocked and requires ID verification – appeals do not succeed without verification.

 More often than not, the appeal is going to be rejected, if considered at all.
-It sucks, but life goes on…with a new Grindr account and fresh signup details.
+The only thing that’ll unban you is a new Grindr account and fresh sign-up details.

 Since Grindr tracks users’ information, you have to change it from top to bottom so that you’re not recognized the next time you sign up on Grindr.